 1. THE WRIGHT BROTHERS, by David McCullough.
 (Simon & Schuster) The story of the bicycle mechanics from Ohio who ushered in the age of flight.

-3. DOWN THE RABBIT HOLE, by Holly Madison.
-(Dey Street/Morrow) Life inside the Playboy Mansion, by a former bunny and girlfriend of Hugh Hefner.
+2. DOWN THE RABBIT HOLE, by Holly Madison.
+(Dey Street) Life inside the Playboy Mansion, by a former bunny and girlfriend of Hugh Hefner.

 8. BEING MORTAL, by Atul Gawande.
-(Metropolitan/Holt) Surgeon and New Yorker writer considers how doctors fail patients at the end of life and how they can do better.
+(Metropolitan/Holt) The surgeon and New Yorker writer considers how doctors fail patients at the end of life and how they can do better.

 Advice, How-To and Miscellaneous